-I decided to write this article because my clients always seem interested in the history of a particular building, but I’ve never been asked about the history of lofts altogether.
+I decided to write this article because many of us at TrueLofts.ca have clients who seem interested in the history of a particular building, but we’ve never been asked about the history of lofts altogether.
 When I tell my clients, they always seem fascinated.
 So… here is a quick history lesson for anyone interested!

 Lofts have grown up considerably, from their decidedly un-glamourous origins to the high-end living spaces they have become today.
 It should be noted that owning a loft is the same as owning a condo: they both come with property management, maintenance fees and sometimes amenities (depending on the building).
 Lofts are simply a different style of condo, but with a much more colourful and romantic history.